Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Step9: You can select the validity period based on requirement; I chose here 99 years

-It will provide you the results as per the screenshot below:
+It’ll provide you with the results as per the screenshot below:

-Step1: Open Windows PowerShell and type in ldp, which will help us determine if it is successful or fails.
+Step1.
+Open Windows PowerShell and type in LDP, which will help us determine if it’s successful or fails.

-Step3: And it is a success.
-If it fails, just reboot the server once and then perform the step2 again you should be able to see an output something like this below:
+Step3.
+And it’s a success.
+If it fails, just restart the server once and then perform step 2 again you mustbe able to see an output something like this below:

 Adding an Active Directory Server with connection security type SSL/TLS

-Step5: Select Next on common polices for groups, review selection and click ok on the following prompt:
+Step5.
+Select Next on common policies for groups, review the selection and click ok on the following prompt:

-Step7: Now upon visiting the user section, we will not be able to see a username “Vivek” yet
+Step7.
+Now upon visiting the user section, we’ll not be able to see the username “Vivek” yet

-Now as per the *NOTE mentioned above, we will login into the user portal for the AD username “Vivek”
+Now, as per the *NOTE mentioned above, we’ll log into the user portal for the AD username “Vivek”

-And then as soon as you login with the username credential, we get an instant access in
+And then, as soon as you log in with the username credential, we get instant access in

-And now we can also the user under the authentication > user’s section in the correct group.
+Now, we can also see the user under the authentication > user’s section in the correct group.

-I hope this article has helped you understand the LDAPS-AD integration and how to import user/group.
+I hope this article has helped you understand the LDAPS-AD integration and how to import users/groups.